Bring statistics to life

 Mapped at a scale of 1:10 000, Boundary-Line is quality-assured to the same standard as our premium products.
 But since it's covered by the Open Government Licence (OGL), you can download it for free and use it in a wide range of ways.

-Boundary-Line (as an open data product) is covered by the Open Government Licence (OGL).
+Our open data products are covered by the Open Government Licence (OGL), which allows you to:

 - copy, distribute and transmit the data;

 - exploit the data commercially, whether by sub-licensing it, combining it with other data, or including it in your own product or application.